vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

 1. Copy the **Primary Key** and **Secondary Key** values for this device enrollment, and save the values to your text file for later reference.

-    These are the authentication keys for the device to authenticate with the IoT Hub service.
+    These are the authentication keys that the device will use to authenticate with your IoT hub service.

 1. Locate the **Initial device twin State**, and verify that the JSON for the device twin Desired State contains the **telemetryDelay** property set to the value of **2**.